github/codeql/CONTRIBUTING.md

      * JavaScript: `ql/javascript/ql/src`
      * Python: `ql/python/ql/src`

    Each language-specific directory contains further subdirectories that group queries based on their `@tags` properties or purpose.
-Make sure that you select the appropriate subdirectory for your new query, or create a new one if necessary.
+Select the appropriate subdirectory for your new query, or create a new one if necessary.

 6. **Write a query help file**